San Francisco's Homeless Resources

 If person is injured, violent, or unresponsive, don't wait.
 Call 911 directly.

 Serve as the point of entry to shelters for single adults, coordinating bed assignments throughout the city to maximize the utilization of space.
 The individual needs to physically go to one of these centers to get a reservation.
 The reservations fill up quickly and the shelters cannot admit anyone without one.

 Mobile Crisis Treatment Team

-Connecting Point is the point of entry to shelter for homeless families: 888-811-SAFE (7233).
-Counselor will establish eligibility, get information and schedule an in-person interview, followed by shelter placement.
+The point of entry to shelter for homeless families.
+Counselor will establish eligibility, get information, and schedule an in-person interview, followed by shelter placement.

-Project Homeless Connect:www.sfconnect.org -- Quarterly gathering of a multitude of providers so homeless can schedule a variety of services at the same time.
+Regular gatherings of a multitude of providers, so homeless San Franciscans can schedule a variety of services at the same time.